Darragoth/Universal-Eurocentric-Alphabet/README.md

 In some cases, there is a distinctive *manner of articulation*.
 [Ejective](https://en.wikipedia.org/wiki/Ejective_consonant) and [implosive](https://en.wikipedia.org/wiki/Implosive_consonant) consonants constitute the glottalic consonants.
 There is also the issue of contrastive non-modal voicing of vowels.
 [Creaky-voiced](https://en.wikipedia.org/wiki/Creaky_voice) vowels are analysed as glottalic vowels.
 [Breathy-voicing](https://en.wikipedia.org/wiki/Breathy_voice) is analysed as [aspiration](https://en.wikipedia.org/wiki/Aspirated_consonant) in consonants.
 A few langs, however, contrast two sets of vowels, modal voiced and breathy voiced.
 Finally, there are the elusive click consonants in some African langs.

-The articulatory modifications are typeable on the keyboard with the lower modifier key, ⴼ̥̊:
+The articulatory modifications are typeable on the keyboard with the lower modifier key, (ⴼ̥̊):
 - [Palatalization](https://en.wikipedia.org/wiki/Palatalization_(phonetics)): {◌ȷ} [◌ʲ]
 - [Retroflex](https://en.wikipedia.org/wiki/Retroflex_consonant): {ɭ◌}
 - [Velarization](https://en.wikipedia.org/wiki/Velarization): {◌̥} [◌ˠ]